Reservoir Computing Approach for Gray Images Segmentation: Results and discussion

 For the seek of comparison features were extracted by initial and IP tuned reservoir as shown on Fig. \ref{ESNgray}.
 Fig. \ref{figESNhis} shows histograms of the original image pixels intensities versus those of features extracted by initial and IP tuned ESN reservoirs.
 The observed effects of IP tuning are following: the reservoir equilibrium states were squeezed in narrow interval; the distribution of new equilibrium states reflects the original data distribution.

-Since in most segmentation approaches tested on Lena image, it was shown that clustering into three classes achieves better results, next kmeans clustering algorithm was applied to separate image pixels into three classes using all original and all extracted by initial and IP tuned reservoir features.
-Since from Fig. \ref{figESNhis} is clear that features extracted from IP tuned reservoir can be visualy separated into three groups - having maximum around $-0.3$, $0.1$ and $0.3$ respectively, representative features from these three groups (neurons 1, 3 and 8) were selected for clustering too.
-Comparison of the original gray image and its segmentation via kmeans clustering with are shown in Fig. \ref{figLenaall_new}.
+Next kmeans clustering algorithm was applied to separate image pixels into clusters using all original and all extracted by initial and IP tuned reservoir features.
+From Fig. \ref{figESNhis} is clear that features extracted from IP tuned reservoir can be visually separated into three groups - having maximum around $-0.3$, $0.1$ and $0.3$ respectively that is in accordance other segmentation approaches tested on Lena image.
+So the number of clusters was set to three here.
+The representative features from the three groups in Fig. \ref{figESNhis} (neurons 1, 3 and 8) were selected for clustering too.

+Comparison of the original gray image and its segmentation via kmeans clustering are shown in Fig. \ref{figLenaall_new}.
 While segmentation using features extracted by initial random ESN reservoir looks blurred, the results achieved using IP tuned reservoir reveal sharper discrimination between image regions.
 Segmentation via representative features (neurons 1, 3 and 8) seems quite similar to that achieved using all features extracted by IP tuned reservoir.
+Looking at Fig. \ref{figLenaall_new}, it is observed that the results achieved using features extracted by IP tuned reservoir look quite similar to those obtained by kmeans clustering of original image pixels intensities.
+However, IP tunned reservoir features revealed a little bit more details from the original image, e.g. shades on the shoulder, contours in the background stuff etc.

+For the seek of comparison the gray image was segmented using original pixels intensities and several clustering approaches: kmeans, hard thresholding using fixed threshold levels equally distributed within range of pixels intensities, multi-level thresholding using Otsu's method \cite{Otsu}, fuzzy c-means clustering and subtractive clustering \cite{Yager}.
+Fig. \ref{figLenaall} presents comparison of the original gray image and its segmentation by enumerated clustering approaches.
+It is obvious that kmeans segmentation outperforms all other approaches achieving sharper segmentation of the image.

 Fig. \ref{figLenaini} and \ref{figLenaIP} present results from kmeans clustering using individual features extracted by the initial and IP tuned reservoirs respectively.

 Feature by feature comparison shows that IP tuning allows to achieve sharper discrimination between regions with different grades of pixels intensities.
 Besides, looking at individual features results, becomes clear that each neuron acts as a filter revealing different image characteristics.
 For example, neuron 8 of IP tuned reservoir reveals differences in pixels intensity at the left top corner of the original image that are not reveal by anyone of the rest of exploited features while it fails do distinguish shades at the right top corner of the image.